 Course withdrawal requests must be submitted to the program office in writing by the student.
 Requests for withdrawal must be received by the program office by the withdrawal deadline (see specific withdrawal deadline dates in the Academic Calendar on p. ii).
 Withdrawals sent by email must be sent from the student's assigned NSU email account.
 Requests for withdrawal received after 11:59 p.m. on the withdrawal deadline date will not be accepted.
 Failure to attend class or participate in course activities will not automatically drop or withdraw a student from the class or the university.
 Students who have not withdrawn by the withdrawal deadline will receive letter grades that reflect their performance in the course.
 When a withdrawal request is approved, the transcript will show a grade of W (Withdrawn) for the course.
-Students with four withdrawal, the student may be eligible for a partial refund (see the program sections Refund Policy Regarding Withdrawals).
+Students with four withdrawals will be subject to dismissal from the program.
+Depending on the date of withdrawal, the student may be eligible for a partial refund (see the program sections Refund Policy Regarding Withdrawals).